-Stefanie Ferreri, Pharm.D., is a clinical associate professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy.
+Stefanie Ferreri, Pharm.D., is a professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy.
 Her main research interests include advancing clinical practice in the community-pharmacy setting.
 Through her research, she hopes to change the way community practice is portrayed and delivered to the population of the United States while influencing reimbursement strategies that affect health policy.
 Her other teaching and research interests include nonprescription therapeutics, medication therapy management and transitions of care.

 Ferreri served as director of the community pharmacy residency program from 2004 to 2015.
 Prior to that she served as a residency preceptor for the program.
 Since 2001, she has supervised and mentored more than 80 community pharmacy residents in the program.
 The purpose of the community pharmacy residency program is to prepare pharmacists to guide the profession as innovative clinical practitioners with the skills, confidence and experience necessary to create change and advance patient-care services in community pharmacy practice.